digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/03-deploy-dependencies/01-deploy-cert-manager.rst

 Introduction
 ************

-This guide aims to help installing `cert-manager <https://cert-manager.io/docs/>`_ on a Kubernetes cluster. cert-manager is a Kubernetes add-on that helps managing certificates.
-It is used by Canton to generate and renew certificates for the various components.
+This guide installs `cert-manager <https://cert-manager.io/docs/>`_ on a Kubernetes cluster.
+It is a Kubernetes add-on to help manage certificates.
+Canton uses the add-on to generate and renew certificates for the various components.

 Prerequisites
 *************

 * Kubernetes 1.24+
-* `Helm <https://helm.sh/docs/intro/install/>`_ and `Kubectl <https://kubernetes.io/docs/tasks/tools/#kubectl>`_ are installed locally
+* `Helm <https://helm.sh/docs/intro/install/>`_ and `kubectl <https://kubernetes.io/docs/tasks/tools/#kubectl>`_ installed locally
-* Access to the Kubernetes cluster with necessary permissions to install Kubernetes resources including Custom Resource Definitions and create Namespaces
+* Access to the Kubernetes cluster with the necessary permissions to install Kubernetes resources, including custom resource definitions and namespaces

-Installing cert-manager with Helm
+Install cert-manager with Helm
-*********************************
+******************************

-Add the Jetstack Helm Repository
+Add the Jetstack Helm repository
 ================================

-In order to have access to the cert-manager Helm charts, add the ``jetstack.io`` Helm chart repository to your ``helm`` client environment and update your local cache:
+For access to the cert-manager Helm charts, add the ``jetstack.io`` Helm chart repository to your Helm client environment and update your local cache:

 .. code-block:: bash

    helm repo add jetstack https://charts.jetstack.io

-Let's inspect the available Helm charts in the jetstack Helm repository:
+Inspect the available Helm charts in the Jetstack Helm repository:

 .. code-block:: bash

    helm search repo jetstack

 .. note::
-   Note that jetstack is the only supported source of cert-manager charts — other mirrors or copies are unofficial and could represent security risk.
-For more information see the relevant `cert-manager documentation <https://cert-manager.io/docs/installation/helm/>`_.
+   Note that Jetstack is the only supported source of cert-manager charts.
+Other mirrors or copies are unofficial and could represent a security risk.
+For more information, see the `cert-manager documentation <https://cert-manager.io/docs/installation/helm/>`_.

-Install Helm Chart for cert-manager
+Install Helm chart for cert-manager
 ===================================

-Installing the Helm charts will create the Kubernetes resources required to run cert-manager and cert-manager-csi-driver.
+Installing the Helm charts creates the Kubernetes resources required to run cert-manager and cert-manager-csi-driver.

-Install the cert-manager Helm chart, including the *Custom Resource Definitions* (CRDs) into the ``cert-manager`` namespace:
+Install the cert-manager Helm chart, including the custom resource definitions (CRDs) into the cert-manager namespace:

 .. code-block:: bash